cr00ster/cr00ster/README.md

-## Hi there I'm Chris 👋

 ![threatmebers](TEsmall.png)

 ### About me
 - I'm an Information Security Executive (don't hold it against me), a garage gym work out junky and an energy drink fiend.
-- I’m currently doing "All The Things"
+- I’m currently doing all the things
 - I’m currently learning Yara L
 - I’m looking to collaborate on behavioral indicators of compromise and threat intelligence
 - Ask me about mentoring and professional development